jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Now that you know how the rule book, game board, sand clock, modeling clay and scoreboard work together, let's play the game!

-Not this game though.
-The page to hit the start button to play the sequel similar in so many ways but different in a few.
+Not this game though, but the sequel that's similar in so many ways.
 Let's win the Game of Technological Life, what we can also call techvolution.

 ----